You can write sentences. You can write paragraphs. Can you organize all those paragraphs into a coherent document?

 Professional writers focus considerable energy on page one to increase the odds of readers making it to page two.
 However, page one of any long document is the hardest page to write.
 Therefore, be prepared to revise page one many times.

-Always write an executive summary (a TL;DR) for long engineering documents.
-Although the executive summary must be very short, expect to spend a lot of time writing it.
-A boring or confusing executive summary is a red flag warning potential readers to stay away.
+Always write a summary for long engineering documents.
+Although the summary must be very short, expect to spend a lot of time writing it.
+A boring or confusing summary warns potential readers to stay away.

 Write for your audience

 This course repeatedly emphasizes the importance of defining your audience.
 In this section, we focus on audience definition as a means of organizing your document.

 Answering the following questions helps you determine what your document should contain:

 - What do your readers already know before they read your document?